December 2, 2021

 Pepperdine University Malibu, CA

 Pepperdine University is set along the Pacific coast with breathe-taking views of the ocean nearby.
-This screening and panel discussion with the Zach Paul, Stephen Crivellaro and Cheryl was attended by students and faculty of Pepperdine University’s Psychology Department and hosted by Professor Tomas Martinez, an established activist in juvenile justice in the greater Los Angeles community.
+This screening and panel discussion with the Zach Paul, Stephen Crivellaro, and Cheryl Buchanan was attended by students and faculty of Pepperdine University’s Psychology Department and hosted by Professor Tomas Martinez, an established activist in juvenile justice in the greater Los Angeles community.

 September 26, 2019